josecordeiroo/CRM-Clone-React-Nodejs/README.md

 # CRM Clone
-A Clone of the Monday CRM System for study purposes
+A Clone of the Monday CRM System

 <h1>Screenshots</h1>